Do you love hollandaise sauce but are scared of making it?

 According to the Michelin Guide Antonin Careme described the four French mother sauces, or sauce basis.
 The sauces are Béchamel, Velouté, Allemande and Espagnole.

-By the 20th Century Chef Escoffier had demoted Allemande as a daughter sauce of Velouté and instead added in Hollandaise and Sauce Tomat.
+By the 20th Century, Chef Escoffier had demoted Allemande as a daughter sauce of Velouté and instead added in Hollandaise and Sauce Tomat.
 All of these mother sauces are thickened with a roux, a mixture of flour and fat (usually butter), except for Hollandaise.
-It is actually the quickest sauce to make and is an emulsion using the simplest of ingredients that you will likely always have available at home.
+It is actually the quickest sauce to make, and is an emulsion using the simplest of ingredients that you will likely always have available at home.

-There are two ways to make Hollandaise sauce according to preference, however, I actually prefer the traditional method as I think it is less clearing up and I think that is a big factor when you are making something at home!
+However, I actually prefer the traditional method as there is less clearing up and I think that is a big factor when you are making something at home!

 Method 1 - Traditional

 Melt the butter in a pan and gradually whisk in to the egg mixture.
 If the mixture is too thick add a little lemon juice until you find the right consistency.
 Season to taste.

 Method 2 - Blender method

-Put the eggs and vinegar into a blender and combine on a medium speed.
+Put the egg yolks and vinegar into a blender and combine on a medium speed.